Anticipating LIGHTFAIR International 2017

 We live in a fascinating time of innovation and constant change.
 As a lighting and lighting controls specialist, it’s my job to understand what these changes mean for the utility industry and to communicate that change in a straight-forward manner to those who are looking for new and innovative energy efficiency measures.
 Be on the lookout for my next blog, which will be my takeaways from LFI, including the trolley tour.

-Please sign up for my upcoming webinar on May 24th at 2 PM eastern.
+For more on advanced lighting controls, watch my on-demand webinar.
 Utilities will not want to miss out on the opportunity to diversify their lighting programs with an advanced lighting controls offering.

 Post Script: DNV GL and Advanced Lighting & Controls